surfsky/XTags/README.md

 - Html5 custom tag system build by pure javascript class.
 - Write html and easy layout with only tags & attributes.
-- No nodejs, No class, No css.
+- No class, No css, No nodejs.
-- author: surfsky.github.com 2024
+- Author: surfsky.github.com 2024

 [toc]